p4-mapreduce

 : Worker has failed to ping for some amount of time

-The Master must listen for registration messages from Workers.
-Once a Worker is ready to listen for instructions, it should send a message like this to the Master
+The Manager must listen for registration messages from Workers.
+Once a Worker is ready to listen for instructions, it should send a message like this to the Manager:

 {